SamLau95/gmaps/README.rst

 ..
 Automatically generated from LONG_DESCRIPTION keyword in
 .. setup.py.
 Do not edit directly.

-gmaps
+gmaps (forked for Python 3)
 =====

 gmaps is a plugin for including interactive Google maps in the IPython Notebook.